Museum of early consumer electronics and 1st achievements

 The Ferguson BSB receiver.

-Two unopened boxed squarial dishes.
+Two unopened boxed squarial antennas.
+Philips and Ferguson.

 MAC and D 2 MAC was a late analogue television system of potentially better picture quality than standard